5 reasons you should refresh or rebuild your old site

 - Search engines regularly change their algorithms and the way they catalogue sites.
 Specifically these search engines want to provide users with the best possible user experience (so they are always updating their algorithms).
-Recently Google started penalising sites that weren't mobile friendly (if your site is more than 8 years old, its highly likely your site isn't mobile friendly).
-Read more about responsive design here.
+Google (for example) in the past started penalising sites that weren't mobile friendly.

 - Users are demanding that sites are mobile friendly sites (even if they just want to look up your phone number).
 If your site looks "tiny" on a mobile device (or worse doesn't work), your user is highly likely to become frustrated and maybe go somewhere else.

 - Users want to interact with your company 24 / 7, so it’s critical you put information and processes (such as account logins / ecommerce) in place to allow customers to "self-serve".

 - Security: as your site becomes older it can be more vulnerable to security issues.
 Updates are critical to keep your site secure.

 - Platform Dependency: If your site is "super" old (e.g. 6 years +) the platform / server your site is running will need to be updated sometime in the future.
 You may find your old site no longer works on newer platforms.

 A refresh usually refers to changing the "visuals" of the site (e.g. the design will change, but the backend functions will stay the same).
 A re-build really is a "start from scratch".